Arthur-Godoy/GeoMusic/README.md

   To see the project runing in your machine follow the steps:
   -------------------------------------------------------------------------------------------------------------------------------------------------------------------

-  1 -> Clone the project
+  .1Clone the project
-  2 -> In the VSCODE open the terminal and put this comands:
+  .2 -> In the VSCODE open the terminal and put this comands:
     "yarn instal"
           after install put this command
      "yarn start"